-Preparing a successful Partner application is now a giant ‘tick-box’ exercise: miss one requirement, or piece of evidence, then your application will be refused.
+Preparing a successful Partner visa application is now a giant ‘tick-box’ exercise: miss one requirement, or piece of evidence, then your application will be refused.
 This would to some extent be fair enough if it was clear what is required of you.
 But the rules and procedures are opaque and even experienced immigration advisors can struggle to make sense of them.

 I am often asked whether an immigration lawyer is required for this type of application.
 Of course, I acknowledge that I have a vested in interest how I answer this question.
 I used to be of the view that if you have a strong attention to detail, combined with a willingness to invest the time deciphering the eligibility and evidential rules, then you could probably go it alone, provided your case is fairly routine.

 However, the present mess of a system makes it difficult for most people to complete what should really be a routine administrative task.

 If you would like assistance with your Partner visa application, then our specialist Immigration Team can help you – contact us today.

 From one of the UK’s most read legal blogs.